SAP-samples/sme-partner-reference-application/Tutorials/04-ByD-Integration.md

         }
     ```

-3. Enhance the service model of service *AuthorReadingManager* by virtual elements to control the visualization of actions and the coloring of status information:
+3. Enhance the service model of service *AuthorReadingManager* by virtual elements to control the coloring of status information, to pass on the name of the ERP system from the destination to the UI, and the visualization of actions:
     ```javascript
     // Author readings (combined with remote project using mixin)
     @odata.draft.enabled